ZupIT/beagle-docs/content/en/get-started/using-beagle-helpers/backend/beagle-grpc.md

 ## What is gRPC?

-gRPC is a new and fast growing technology to communicate different systems through a network connection.
-It's based on **HTTP 2** and is an alternative to the more common standard **REST**.
+gRPC is a new and fast growing technology that allows different systems to communicate through a network connection.
+It's based on
+**HTTP 2** and is an alternative to the more common standard **REST**.
 The gRPC proposal is that the client interacts with the server through simple function calls.
 These functions are code automatically generated via the gRPC tool.